developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Wallpaper
 Allows a background image to be specified for display in User Mode.
-If left unspecified, default image will be used.
-Supports only .PNG format files in the `/enterprise/usr` directory.
+If left unspecified, the system's default image will be displayed. **Supports .PNG format files in the `/enterprise/usr` directory only.
+Resolution support varies by device**.
+If a selected image fails to display, Zebra recommends scaling down the resolution or selecting a different image.

 <img alt="" style="height:350px" src="wallpaper.png"/>